GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

 There are two optional flags when running the terraform scripts.

 1. Optionally, a Cloud Scheduler cron job can be deployed to run the tool on a schedule by setting apply_scheduler = true.
 2. Optionally, a Cloud Workflow can be deployed obtain query hashes, run the antipattern tool, and join the recommendation back on to the hashes.
 This is useful to run the antipattern tool across queries that may be repeated many times.
 Read more about query hashes [here](https://github.com/GoogleCloudPlatform/bigquery-utils/tree/master/scripts/optimization#query-analysis).
-When you want to run the Cloud Workflow, set apply_workflow = true and specify an input table name that will be used for intermediary extraction of query hashes.
+When you want to run the Cloud Workflow, set apply_workflow = true, specify an input table name that will be used for intermediary extraction of query hashes, and the cloud_run_job_name_hash of the Cloud Run job.

 Following resources are created when running the code:
 1. Cloud Run Job